Skip to content

 Short answers, pulled from the story.

-Who painted the artwork titled A Philosopher Lecturing on the Orrery?
+Who painted A Philosopher Lecturing on the Orrery and when?

-Where is the painting A Philosopher Lecturing on the Orrery currently located?
+Where is A Philosopher Lecturing on the Orrery displayed today?

-Why did Joseph Wright of Derby use artificial light instead of sunlight in A Philosopher Lecturing on the Orrery?
+Why did Joseph Wright of Derby use candlelight in A Philosopher Lecturing on the Orrery?